 Furthermore, according to Irenaeus, the Word's assumption of the flesh was required for our salvation because Adam's sin had been committed in the flesh.
 Sin in the flesh required salvation in the flesh.
+Irenaeus explained:

-He explained, "So the Word was made flesh in order that sin, destroyed by means of that same flesh through which it had gained mastery and taken hold and lorded it, should no longer be in us," and "that so he might join battle on behalf of our forefathers and vanquish through Adam what had stricken us through Adam" (Demonstration of the Apostolic Preaching 31).
+"So the Word was made flesh in order that sin, destroyed by means of that same flesh through which it had gained mastery and taken hold and lorded over it, should no longer be in us."

+And, again, "that so he might join battle on behalf of our forefathers and vanquish through an Adam what had stricken us through an Adam" (Demonstration of the Apostolic Teaching 31).
-Irenaeus here is clearly the heir to St. Paul, who had already contrasted Christ and Adam in Romans and First Corinthians.

-Irenaeus, stresses the Resurrection much more explicitly than is obvious in the Epistle to the Hebrews, and this emphasis, in turn, colors his approach to the Incarnation.
-Thus, he writes of "our Lord's birth, which the Word of God underwent for our sake, to be made flesh, that He might reveal the resurrection of the flesh and take the lead of all in heaven."
+Irenaeus here is clearly the heir to Paul, who had already contrasted Christ and Adam in terms of "disobedience unto death" and "obedience unto life" (Romans 5:12-19).
+In his treatment of Salvation, however, Irenaeus stresses the Resurrection even more explicitly than is obvious in the Epistle to the Hebrews, and this emphasis, in turn, contours his approach to the Incarnation.
+Thus, Irenaeus writes of our Lord's birth, which the Word of God underwent for our sake, to be made flesh, that he might reveal the resurrection of the flesh and take the lead of all in heaven.

 In this way, explains Irenaeus, Christ becomes "the first-born of the dead, the head and source of the life unto God" (39).